 6. Fahrenheat FUH Electric Heater for Garage

-- HEAVY DUTY HEATER: Warm-up just about any open space with this heater that provides long-term comfort solutions with its built-in single pole thermostat that adjusts from 45 to 135 degrees Fahrenheit.
+- HEAVY DUTY HEATER: Warm-up just about any large space with this heater that provides long-term comfort solutions with its built-in single pole thermostat that adjusts from 45 to 135 degrees Fahrenheit.

 - CONTINUOUS COMFORT: If you have a large drafty space, this heater is ideal.
-Its powerful output means it can warm cold commercial areas, stores, service stations, spacious basements, and even outdoor areas like patios and workspaces.
+Its powerful output warms up garages, workshops, warehouses and more

-- EASY TO USE: This heater includes a ceiling mounting bracket for vertical or horizontal mounting, or any position that suits your space.
-It has adjustable louvers, so you can aim your heat directly toward your desired area and change as needed.
+- EASY TO USE: This heater includes a ceiling mounting bracket for vertical or horizontal mounting.
+Adjustable louvers so you can aim your heat directly toward your desired area.

 - OUTPUT CONTROL: The high-level cutout automatically shuts off to prevent overheating and reactivates the heater when the temperature returns to normal.
 The built-in thermostat allows you to set your heat level to deliver as much warmth as you need.

-- COMPATIBILITY: Whether you need 208 or 240 volts, this heater is fully compatible with your electrical system.
+- COMPATIBILITY: Whether you need 208 or 240 volts, this heater is fully compatible with either electrical system.

 One of the most notable features of the Fahrenheat FUH Electric Heater is the level of control that you can enjoy when using it.
 Its ceiling mount brackets and louvers allow for directional heating.